invertase/react-native-firebase/docs/auth/usage/index.md

 cd ios/ && pod install
 ```

-If you're using an older version of React Native without autolinking support, or wish to integrate into an existing project,
+If you're using an older version of React Native without auto-linking support, or wish to integrate it into an existing project,
 you can follow the manual installation steps for [iOS](/auth/usage/installation/ios) and [Android](/auth/usage/installation/android).

 # What does it do